top of page

 Favorite Moment: An electrocuted Phil turning a mint-condition baseball card into something worth less than a gas station reindeer antlers for a dog.

-Bonus: AppleTV+ also released a bonus Christmas stop-motion short on a more appropriate date: December 16th.
+Bonus: AppleTV+ also released a bonus Christmas stop-motion short on a

-• Community S02 E11, Abed's Uncontrollable Christmas - Speaking of stop-motion, this list wouldn't be complete without this episode from Community.
+No mid-holiday list is complete without this stop-motion classic.
 This Christmas special may perhaps be the benchmark for any stop-motion special episode for any TV comedy.
+Community’s meta sensibility finds emotional depth here as the episode dives into Abed’s inner world while he processes holiday distress.

 Favorite Moment: The characters’ Christmas personas—puns and all—perfectly reflecting their personalities.

 Favorite Moment: Sheldon’s neurotic gift-reciprocation system meets its match in Penny’s heartfelt present: a napkin signed by Leonard Nimoy.
-Sheldon, in an ecstatic state of panic, ends up giving Penny all the gift baskets and backups he bought with a bonus of an ever-rare Sheldon Cooper hug.
+Sheldon, in an ecstatic state of panic, ends up giving Penny all the gift baskets and backups he bought with a bonus of an ever-rarer Sheldon Cooper hug.

-• BONUS: The full Dash and Lily limited series - This show revolves around the whirlwind Christmas romance between the cynical Dash and optimistic Lily where they trade dares, dreams, and desires in the notebook they pass back and forth at locations around New York City.
+This show revolves around the whirlwind Christmas romance between the cynical Dash and optimistic Lily, where they trade dares, dreams, and desires in the notebook they pass back and forth at locations around New York City.

-Favorite Moment: Dash’s mochi-making session with Japanese grandmothers and Lily’s cathartic "art break" class—where both characters leave with a profound lesson about slowing down and finding beauty in the chaos of letting go.
+Favorite Moment: Dash’s mochi-making session with Japanese grandmothers and Lily’s cathartic "art break" class, where both characters leave with a profound lesson about slowing down and finding beauty in the chaos of letting go.

 Comments